logicly-au/pmhc-mds-spec/doc/include/definitions.rst

 Client Consent to Anonymised Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An indication that the client has consented to their anonymised data being provided to the Department of Health for statistical purposes in planning and improving mental health services.
+An indication that the client has consented to their anonymised data being provided to the Department of Health and Aged Care for statistical purposes in planning and improving mental health services.

 :Field name: client_consent